alexbosworth/LN-PPV/README.md

 Javascript is not supported inside emails.
 In it's current implementation, it's not possible to create a paywalled email, where the recipients need to pay for a privilege of reading the content.
 Using my proposed solution, paying the invoice (and encrypting the email) would look very similar to PGP extensions built in email clients (e.g. Thunderbird).

 ### Micropayments inside Tor hidden services
-Since most of Tor hidden services don't use Javascript, there's no easy way to However, using this solution hidden services can serve PPV content without the need for any JS code.
-This would for user to install an additional extension that reads the contents of the webpage and detects lightning invoices.
+Since most of Tor hidden services don't use Javascript, there's no easy way to implement paywalled content without the need of constant refreshing by the user.
+However, using this solution hidden services can serve PPV content without the need for any JS code.
+However, this would require for user to install an additional browser extension that reads the contents of the webpage and detects lightning invoices.
 While it might sound like a security risk (in the context of using Tor), it's much safer to install a possibly open-source and audited web browser extension rather than allowing for an arbitrary JS code execution.
-Additionaly please note that Tor browser comes with few addons pre-loaded (HTTPS Everywhere, NoScript).
+(please note that Tor browser comes with few addons already pre-installed like HTTPS Everywhere and  NoScript)

 ## Additionaly, all of examples above can have following properties:
 ### Time sensitive content